bjoernalbers/nagios-zfs/README.md

 A Zpool is in a critical state if the pool capacity jumps over a certain rate (performance usually starts to suck near 80%) or when the pool is faulted.
-The status will be warning if your Zpool is degraded of if the capacity breaks your warning threshold.
+The status will be warning if your Zpool is degraded (not implemented yet!) or if the capacity breaks your warning threshold.
 Take a look at the features...

 ## Contributing